nathanreyes/brewtime/README.md

 # brewtime

 A simple coffee timer app using gifs.
-Uses Vite, Vue 3 and Tailwind.
+Build with Vite, Vue 3, Vue Router and TailwindCSS.

 ## Recipe settings